CybrosysAssista/Assista-Builder-v2/docs/ARCHITECTURE.md

     }
 ```

-For Google, model IDs are normalized for compatibility, and the normalized value is persisted back into the `assistaX.providers` setting if it changed.
+For Google, model IDs are normalized for compatibility, and the normalized value is persisted back into the `assistaCoder.providers` setting if it changed.

 ### 5.4.
 OpenAI‑Compatible Providers